Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 What online course platform are you using?

-I will be using Ruzuku as soon as the course is finished.
+I will be using Ruzuku as my learning platform as soon as the course is finished.
 I’ve tried it out and do like it.
 I think it will be great for my needs.

 What made you decide to use your chosen platform over others?